Celebrating the transformative impact of Latinx communities in New York City

 The Clemente is proud to partner with leading cultural and educational institutions across New York City to bring Historias to life.
 Our growing list of partners includes:

-Brooklyn Public Library, Library of America (LOA), BRIC, Public Art Fund, Tenement Museum, Street Lab, Vera List Center, Kinfolk Foundation, Incite Institute, Latino Arts and Activisms (LAAS), LAZO Collective, Flushing Town Hall, ID Theater, BAAD!, Teatro LATEA, and People's Theater Project.
+Brooklyn Public Library, Library of America (LOA), BRIC, Public Art Fund, Tenement Museum, Street Lab, Vera List Center for Art and Politics, Kinfolk Foundation, Incite Institute, Latino Arts and Activisms (LAAS), LAZO Collective, Flushing Town Hall, ID Theater, BAAD!, Teatro LATEA, and People's Theater Project.

 Historias is organized by The Clemente’s Curatorial and Programs team: Libertad O. Guerra, Executive Director and Chief Curator; Sofía Reeser del Rio, Associate Director of Programs and Curator; and Sally Szwed, Strategic Growth and Special Projects Director.